juice-shop/pwning-juice-shop/appendix/solutions.md

 10. If your request successfully bumped into the infinite loop protection, the challenge is marked as solved.

-### Reset Bjoern's password via the Forgot Password mechanism
+### :warning: Reset Bjoern's password via the Forgot Password mechanism

 1. Trying to find out who "Bjoern" might be should quickly lead you to the OWASP Juice Shop project leader and author of this ebook